Are you longing to explore the sunny side of the Alps? If you’re one of the lucky few jetting off to this hidden gem, you’ve come to the right place…

 5. If You Want to Explore Freely…Rent a Car

-South Tyrol’s public transportation system is affordable and world class.
+South Tyrol’s public transportation system is affordable and world-class.
 Buses and trains can take you throughout much of South Tyrol.
-During South Tyrol’s busiest seasons public transit is the most convenient way to travel not mention budget and eco-friendly.
+During South Tyrol’s busiest seasons, public transit is the most convenient way to travel not to mention budget- and eco-friendly.
 However, if your heart is set on freely exploring South Tyrol, we recommend renting a car.
 This allows you to discover the countryside at your own pace and explore off-the-beaten-path gems others miss.
+Based on our experience, Discover Cars offers the best car rental deals, but that may vary depending on your travel preferences and circumstances.

 Navigating the roads in South Tyrol is fairly straightforward.
-And with today’s modern GPS units you can get step-by-step voice directions to take you anywhere without any hassle.
+And with today’s navigation apps, you can get step-by-step voice directions to take you anywhere without any hassle.

 Driving in the Alps and Dolomites for those not used to mountain roads may seem scary at first thought.
 But thanks to South Tyrol’s safety-focused roadway designs, one can become comfortable with mountain driving rather quickly.
 The mountain roads will naturally require greater concentration; however, several waysides exist along the roads allowing you to pull over to take a break or let others pass.

 Anyone with a bit of common sense and some pre-trip planning can easily handle Italian roads.
-To help out, we put together Driving in Italy Cheatsheets you can quickly reference while on Italy’s roadways.
+To help out, we put together a Driving in Italy Guide you can quickly reference while on Italy’s roadways.

 A vacation in South Tyrol is not complete without devouring hearty Alpine culinary delights like smoked speck and dumplings, called canederli or knödel.
 Combined they make a savory dish known as speckknödel, which is also served as a soup.